Weatherall Technical Applications

-The latter work is described in the IEEE publication, Spectral Signatures for Identifying Explosives with Wideband Millimeter-Wave Illumination.
+His work is described in the IEEE publication, Spectral Signatures for Identifying Explosives with Wideband Millimeter-Wave Illumination.
 He was awarded for his patents by the DHS at a ceremony in Washington, D.C.
 In 2018, Jim presented his research at the SPIE Defense + Commercial Sensing Conference, his published proceedings can be read here, and the published 2019 proceedings here.

 B.S., New Mexico Institute of Mining & Technology